kstenerud/streamux/README.md

 * Peer A: initiator accept
 * Peer A: reply ID 0

-In this example, Peer A was a little slow to respond, and Peer B went ahead with messaging after replying to Peer A's initiator message.
-Since Peer A eventually accepted the initiator message, everything is OK, and message 1 gets processed.
+In this example, Peer A was a little slow to respond, and Peer B went ahead with messaging after replying to Peer A's initiator request.
+Since Peer A eventually accepted the initiator request, everything is OK, and message 1 gets processed.

 #### Failure Flow

-* Peer A: initiator message
+* Peer A: initiator request
-* Peer B: initiator message
+* Peer B: initiator request
 * Peer B: initiator accept
 * Peer B: message ID 0
 * Peer A: initiator reject

-In this example, Peer A is once again slow to respond, and Peer B once again goes ahead with messaging, but it turns out that Peer A eventually rejects the initiator message.
+In this example, Peer A is once again slow to respond, and Peer B once again goes ahead with messaging, but it turns out that Peer A eventually rejects the initiator request.
 Message 0 never gets processed or replied to by Peer A because the session is dead.
 The peers must now disconnect.

 Regular Messages
 ----------------

-Regular messages consist of a 16 or 32 bit header (determined by the [initiator message](#initiator-message)), followed by a possible data payload.
+Regular messages consist of a 16 or 32 bit header (determined by the [initiator request](#length-and-id-bit-counts)), followed by a possible data payload.
 The header is transmitted as a 16 or 32 bit unsigned integer in little endian format.
 The payload contents are beyond the scope of this document.

 ### Message Layout